 IHG Rewards points can be leveraged into some cheaper hotel nights than you’d pay versus paid rates at InterContinental, Holiday Inn, Crowne Plaza, Indigo and other IHG brand hotels.
 In this guide, I’ll run through some examples of how to get a deal.

 At the upper end of the market, InterContinental and Crowne Plaza hotel rooms can often go for fairly hefty nightly rates, so buying points to redeem immediately offers a neat way to potentially reduce costs.

-With the current deal of 100% bonus on points purchases, this prices points at 0.575c USD per point after the bonus, with a total cost of $690 USD for the maximum purchase of 120,000 IHG Rewards points.
+With the current deal of 100% bonus on points purchases, the cost per point goes down to 0.575c at the highest tier, with a total cost of $690 USD for the maximum purchase of 120,000 IHG Rewards points including the bonus.

 There is a hack to purchase them at 0.7c per point indefinitely – just buy a points+pay room and then cancel, and you’ll be given the cash back as points in your account – but there’s some risk to your account in this approach, and this deal has them cheaper.